TrueList

 (Marketing)

-17. Bing increases its revenue by 12% with an A/B test.
+17. Bing increased its revenue by 12% with an A/B test.

 Back in 2012, one of Microsoft’s employees came up with an idea to slightly change how ad headlines are displayed in a Bing search.
-A/B testing statistics for his idea showed incredible ‘too good to be true’ figures causing such an increase in revenue that everyone thought it would trigger a bug and yet it didn’t.
-This improvement helped Microsoft increase its annual revenues by $100 million in the US alone, and has so far been the best idea in the history of Bing which would not have been possible without the A/B testing data science behind it.
+A/B testing statistics for his idea showed incredible figures and helped Microsoft increase its annual revenues by $100 million in the US alone and has so far been the best idea in the history of Bing.

 (Harvard Business Review)